 The Company was incorporated from the amalgamation, under the Public Limited Company Act B.E.
-2535 (1992) and its amendments, between BECL and BMCL on December 30, 2015, for construction and operation of the expressways and for operation of the metro system, including commercial development relating to the expressway and metro systems.
+2535 (1992) and its amendments, between BECL and BMCL on December 30, 2015, for construction and operation of the expressways and for operation of the metro system, including commercial development relating to the metro and expressway systems.